Posted on 21 August, 2023 by Ivan

 NCCMA will prioritise projects that improve the natural resource base of agricultural landscapes and encourage projects with a focus on improving soil health, innovative agricultural techniques and practices such as trialling pasture species under variable seasonal conditions, and activities that increase community awareness and engagement such as workshops to up-skilling volunteers and field days.
 To be successful, groups need to read the guidelines, map their proposed project activities and know their projects really well.
 Clarity of purpose is vital, as is a clear direction and focus, of both the project and the community.

-Posted on 11 May, 2017 by naomi
+Posted on 11 May, 2017 by Connecting Country

 Please click here for the May 2017 edition of the North Central Chat.
 This Month features a large Waterwatch feature and the details for the North Central CMA’s 2017-18 Community Grant round, which open Monday May 15th, for six weeks, until June 23.
 There is a lot happening in regard to grant opportunities for Landcare groups, networks and individuals which is also included in the Chat, as well as some more recent ones below that couldn’t fit in, please see below.